 Clipping coupons, shopping during special sales, and completing DIY home projects— we’re always looking for ways to save money.
 Some homeowners go as far as attempting DIY roof replacements.
 If you’re considering trying one yourself, be sure to read this entire article before climbing up on your roof.

 DIY roof installations are possible, but they aren’t nearly as simple as something like unclogging a drain by yourself.
-Read all 6 of these DIY roof installation tips before deciding if you want to give it a go or call the pros.
+Read all 6 of our roof installation tips before deciding if you want to give it a go or call a professional roof installation team.